CharlieT-H/musical-bassoon/Requirements/Problem_2.md

 * Apply all rules where number % Divider == 0.
 * Concatenate all matching messages.
 * If no rules match, print the number itself.

+Add a new rule to the list:
+* Divider: 7
+* Message: "Bazz"